andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 dancers ask if I'm nervous for my solo.
 I have a troubling sense of calm about it.
 I should be nervous but for reasons I can't explain I'm not.

-As I walk off the stage to close out my first ever performance I don't know what to expect.
+As I walk off the stage I don't know what to expect.
 I gave it a 50-50 shot that I'd get emotional backstage and tear up.
 But when it's all said and done the only emotion I feel is pure, unadulterated bliss.
 My smile spans the full distance from ear to ear.